 He represented television news reporter Adrienne Alpert in her case involving injuries from electrical shock, executive producer Gary Binkow (Finding Neverland) in his case against Ozzy and Sharon Osbourne for breach of contract, and independent producer Leigh Ann Burton in her case against Oscar de la Hoya for wrongfully using her reality television show idea.
 He currently represents companies and individuals harmed in the business arena and in matters involving catastrophic personal injury and death.

-Bruce has been named one of the “Top Ten Southern California Superlawyers” thirteen times.
+Bruce has been named one of the “Top Ten Southern California Superlawyers” fourteen times.
 He was also named “top point getter” by Superlawyers in 2008.
 He is also named in “Best Lawyers in America” and has been honored as its “Lawyer of the Year” in personal injury for Los Angeles.

 Bruce served as President of the Consumer Attorneys Association of Los Angeles (1994) and has received its “Trial Lawyer of the Year Award” and its “Ted Horn Memorial Award.”
 The Century City Bar Association named him its “Litigator of the Year.”
 The Consumer Attorneys of California elected Bruce its President (2001) and has presented him with its “Robert E. Cartwright Award,” its “Edward I. Pollock Award,” and its “Marvin E. Lewis Award.”